-Mendoza, Argentina - planned direct wastewater irrigation: The Campo Espejo primary treatment plant was built in 1976 to treat an average flow of 1.7 m3/s.
+Mendoza, Argentina - planned direct wastewater irrigation: The Campo Espejo primary treatment plant was built in 1976 to treat an average flow of 1.7 m/s.
 It was operated by the public water company, Obras Sanitarias de Mendoza (OSM), and the effluent was discharged to irrigation canals and used for indirect irrigation.
 To upgrade the quality of the effluent, in 1993 OSM awarded a 20-year BOOT contract to build and operate a waste stabilization pond system required to meet the 1989 WHO guidelines for unrestricted irrigation The winning consortium, Unión Transitoria de Empresas (UTE), inaugurated the new Campo Espejo plant in 1996, consisting of 12 series of three ponds each (facultative + aerobic + polishing).
 The waste stabilization pond system occupies 320 ha and it is one of the largest such lagoon systems in Latin America.

 The bidding process was straightforward.
 The bidding documents specified criteria for the quality of effluent, such as a meeting the 1989 WHO microbial guidelines (<1,000 FC/100ml and <1 helminth egg/liter), plus removal of at least 30% of BOD and 70% of suspended solids.
 The bidding documents also defined a certain level of fines for failure to produce an effluent of the standard specified.
-OSM guaranteed a minimum wastewater flow of 3 Mm3/month.
-The selection criterion used was the wastewater treatment charge per m3 proposed by the BOOT bidders.
-Five contractors submitted bids with proposed treatment charges varying from a 5¢/m3 (UTE's winning bid) to 11¢/m3 plus value added tax.
+OSM guaranteed a minimum wastewater flow of 3 Mm/month.
+The selection criterion used was the wastewater treatment charge per m proposed by the BOOT bidders.
+Five contractors submitted bids with proposed treatment charges varying from a 5¢/m (UTE's winning bid) to 11¢/m plus value added tax.
 Based on the winning bid price and the average treated effluent flow, UTE's initial investment of \$15 million had an expected payback period of 7 years.
-(See also Box 5.6.)
+(See also Box 5.7.)

-Sources: Idelovitch and Ringskog (1997); Kotlis (1998); Barbeito (2001)
+Sources: Idelovitch and Ringskog, 1997; Kotlis, 1998; Barbeito, 2001.

 Santiago, Chile - planned indirect wastewater irrigation: In 1999, following a decade of water sector reform, a 30-year concession was awarded to the private consortium AguasAndinas to provide water and sewage services to the Santiago metropolitan area.
-The new company immediately began implementing a Sanitation Plan for wastewater treatment plant construction, inaugurating the El Trebal plant (4.4 m3/s) in 2001 and the La Farfana plant (8.8 m3/s) in 2003.
-Currently 82% of the Santiago's wastewater is treated, and with the scheduled startup of the Mapocho plant (1.8 m3/s) in 2012 the treatment level will reach 100%.
+The new company immediately began implementing a Sanitation Plan for wastewater treatment plant construction, inaugurating the El Trebal plant ( $4.4 \text{ m}^3/\text{s}$ ) in 2001 and the La Farfana plant ( $8.8 \text{ m}^3/\text{s}$ ) in 2003.
+Currently 82% of the Santiago's wastewater is treated, and with the scheduled startup of the Mapocho plant ( $1.8 \text{ m}^3/\text{s}$ ) in 2012 the treatment level will reach 100%.